Satyam3799/Internship_Task_2/README.md

 ---

 ## 📌 Exploratory Data Analysis (EDA) Summary – Interpretation
-🎯 Objective of EDA
+### 🎯 Objective of EDA
-The main goal of Exploratory Data Analysis is to understand the dataset using visualizations and statistics.
+ - The main goal of Exploratory Data Analysis is to understand the dataset using visualizations and statistics.
 This helps in:

-Identifying trends, patterns, or outliers
+ - Identifying trends, patterns, or outliers

-Understanding distributions of variables
+ - Understanding distributions of variables

-Checking relationships between features
+ - Checking relationships between features

-Spotting data quality issues (e.g., nulls, outliers, skewness)
+ - Spotting data quality issues (e.g., nulls, outliers, skewness)

-Preparing data for modeling
+ - Preparing data for modeling

-🔍 What We Did
-Univariate Analysis

-For numeric features like Age, Fare, SibSp, Parch:

-Used histograms, KDE, boxplots, violin plots, strip plots, and ECDF plots to explore distribution and outliers.

-For categorical features like Survived, Pclass, Sex, and Embarked:

-Used countplots, pie charts, donut charts, and bar graphs.

-Bivariate Analysis

-Categorical vs Categorical:

-Created cross-tabs, mosaic plots, and cluster maps to compare groups.

-Categorical vs Numerical:

-Visualized with barplots, boxplots, swarm, and violin plots to explore survival patterns by age, fare, class, etc.

-Numerical vs Numerical:

-Used scatter plots, regression plots, hexbin plots, and jointplots to study correlations.

-Multivariate Analysis

-Created 3D scatter plots using Plotly to visualize three features together (e.g., Age vs Fare vs Parch).

-Used pairplots to identify clustering patterns with Survived as hue.

-Built pivot tables to extract insights across multiple categorical dimensions (e.g., survival rate by gender and class).

-Correlation Analysis

-Generated a correlation matrix and heatmap to assess feature relationships.

-Identified strong/weak correlations and possible multicollinearity.

-🧠 Key Insights
-Females and upper-class passengers had higher survival rates

-Fare is positively correlated with Survival

-High Pclass (3rd class) passengers had the lowest survival probability

-SibSp and Parch show some correlation (family size impact)

-Outliers present in Fare and Age were treated using the IQR method

-Null values in Cabin (77%) led to column drop; other nulls were imputed

-📚 What We Learned
-How to perform deep visual EDA on both numerical and categorical variables

-Techniques to detect outliers, skewness, and multicollinearity

-The value of data visualization in storytelling and decision-making

-A clean dataset with strong EDA lays the foundation for building ML models

-💬 Conceptual Q&A Summary
-Q1.
-What is the purpose of EDA?
-To convert raw data into understanding through statistics and visualizations.

-Q2.
-How do boxplots help?
-They highlight medians, IQR, and outliers for numeric variables.

-Q3.
-What is correlation and why is it useful?
-It measures linear relationships and helps in identifying predictive or redundant features.

-Q4.
-How do you detect skewness?
-Using histograms, KDE plots, boxplots, or .skew() function.

-Q5.
-What is multicollinearity?
-When features are highly correlated, leading to redundancy in models.

-Q6.
-What tools are used in EDA?
-Pandas, Seaborn, Matplotlib, Plotly, Statsmodels.

-Q7.
-How did EDA help detect a problem?
-Identified 77% missing values in Cabin → led to column removal.

-Q8.
-What is the role of visualization in ML?
-It helps understand feature importance, guides model selection, and supports communication with stakeholders.

 ## 🔍 Process & Approach